 3.7 Redistributor register descriptions

 This section only describes the Redistributor registers whose implementation is specific to the GIC-500.
-The ARM[®] Generic Interrupt Controller Architecture Specification version 3.0 describes all of the other registers.
+The ARM[®] Generic Interrupt Controller Architecture Specification, GIC architecture version 3.0 and version 4.0 describes all of the other registers.